twoscoops/two-scoops-of-django-1.8/change_list.rst

   * Warning box that static media is not protected by ``SecurityMiddleware``.

+  * PasswordInput variant suggestion for payment information entered in public venues.

 * Appendix G: Security Settings Reference (NEW)

   * ALLOWED_HOSTS